mbaumer/us_hep_funding/docs/_states/LA.md

 <a name="LA-01"></a>
 [Back to top](#top)
 ## LA-01 -- Rep. Steve Scalise (R)
+### Committees
+Steve Scalise is the #8 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016